CraftCanvasMC/Horizon/README.md

 -- note: mention JIJ

 ## New Classloading Tree
 For obvious reasons, the classloading hierarchy tree has changed.
-A diagram is shown below with a general visual example of what this lookslike
+A diagram is shown below with a general visual example of what this looks like

 ![classloading tree](assets/ember.png)